Possible Kansas coronavirus case under investigation

 TOPEKA, Kan.
-(KSNT) – The Kansas Department of Health and Environment is investigating a possible case involving exposure to the novel coronavirus in a Douglas County resident.
+(KSNW) – The Kansas Department of Health and Environment is investigating a possible case involving exposure to the novel coronavirus in a Douglas County resident.

 Specimens will be sent to the Centers for Disease Control and Prevention for testing and KDHE expects to receive results later this week.